iods/js-dark/README.md

 <h1 align="center">Dark JS</h1>

-A lightweight, full-stack JavaScript framework for keeping the lights on.
+A lightweight, full-stack JavaScript framework and documentation library on learning to keep the lights on.

 Goal: Write elegant, fast, and ubiquitous Javascript.